 Organic Mental Disorders

-To qualify for disability benefits with organic mental disorders, the medical evidence needs to show that your disorder has continued for two years or more despite treatment and that it hinders you from performing even basic work functions.
+To qualify for disability benefits with organic mental illness disorders, the medical evidence needs to show that your disorder has continued for two years or more despite treatment and that it hinders you from performing even basic work functions.
 Essentially, you need to show that you cannot function outside of a highly supportive environment.
 Alternately, you may qualify if you have at least one condition from each of the columns in the chart below:

 |Time and place disorientation||Significant limitation of daily living activities|